RocketSoftware/uniface-ux/src/ux/framework/README.md

 Widgets can be enhanced with sub-widgets.
 Sub-widgets are regular JS widget classes that are not directly bound to a Uniface data object (component, collection, occurrence or field) but instead ‘plugged’ into a parent widget so is functionality can be reused.
 Sub-widgets are defined statically or dynamically.

-- `Static` defined sub-widgets are defined as part of the static widget structure of the parent widget.
+* `Static` sub-widgets are defined as part of the static widget structure of the parent widget.
 There are several workers that provide the definition of a static sub-widget.
-Static defined sub-widgets are resolved during the loading (parsing) of the static widget class.
+They are resolved during the loading (parsing) of the static widget class.
 All objects using this widget will get the same set of sub-widgets.

-- `Dynamical` defined sub-widgets are defined from object definitions (properties and/or the component structure).
-There are several workers available that read object definitions in a certain way and create sub-widgets accordingly.
-This happens as part the processLayout() and onConnect() lifecycle methods.
-Every object has its own set of sub-widgets as defined in their object definition.
+* `Dynamic` sub-widgets are defined from object definitions (properties and/or the component structure).
+There are several workers available that read object definitions in a specific way and create sub-widgets accordingly.
+This happens as part the `processLayout()` and `onConnect()` lifecycle methods.
+Every objects has its own set of sub-widgets as defined in their object definition.

 Both static and dynamic sub-widgets feed the sub-widget definition of the widget instance.
-After the `onConnect()` method, all sub-widgets, static and dynamic, are treated by the UX Widget Framework in the same way.
+After the `onConnect()` method, both static and dynamic sub-widgets are treated by the UX Widget Framework in the same way.
 Sub-widgets bring:

 - Reuse of existing widgets within other widgets
 - Automatic delegation of properties to sub-widgets.
 - Automatic delegation of triggers of sub-widgets.

-To make use of the implicit property and trigger delegation, properties and trigger names need to be prefixed by the sub-widget ID.
+To make use of implicit property and trigger delegation, properties and trigger names need to be prefixed by the sub-widget ID.
 For static sub-widgets, the sub-widget ID is defined as part of the worker that defines the sub-widget.
 For dynamic sub-widgets, the sub-widget ID is provided by the object definition.
-The Worker that creates the sub-widgets controls this, and the exact behavior may vary.
+It is the Worker that creates the sub-widgets that controls this and typically varies.
 Check out the Worker’s documentation.

 - Property names of sub-widgets need to be of the following syntax: subWidgetId:propName
 - Trigger names of sub-widgets need to be of the following syntax: trigger subWidgetId_propName

-Sub-widget Ids need to be unique within the context of its parent widget.
+Sub-widget IDs need to be unique within the context of its parent widget.

 ## Formatted Value Support